 LATEST PROJECT REPORT:

-BEAR TRUST HELPS MOVE IMPORTANT POLICIES FOR BEAR CONSERVATION
+BEAR TRUST HELPS MOVE POLICIES FOR BEAR CONSERVATION

-Bear Trust International (BTI) has completed its first quarter of work for 2020 in its conservation policy area.
-While the COVID-19 pandemic have presented many obstacles, below is an update of our policy efforts so far this year.
+Bear Trust International (BTI) has completed its work for the fiscal year in its conservation policy area.
+While the COVID-19 pandemic has presented many obstacles, below is an update of our policy efforts for the fiscal year 2021.

-BTI remains engaged on helping to advance meaningful reforms to the Endangered Species Act that would fix the listing and delisting process and create more opportunities for state management of predator species such as bears.
-BTI is proposing policy that creates incentives for private landowners to conserve listed species.
+BTI remains engaged in helping to advance meaningful reforms to the Endangered Species Act that would fix the listing and delisting process and create more opportunities for state management of predator species such as bears.
+BTI is proposing a policy that creates incentives for private landowners to conserve listed species.

-We represented BTI at the American Wildlife Conservation Partners meeting in Omaha, Nebraska, on March 10, 2020.
+We represented BTI at the American Wildlife Conservation Partners (AWCP) summer in August 2020.

 BTI is monitoring the legislation introduced by Senators Chris Coons (D-DL) and Lindsay Graham (R-SC) to end the sale of high-risk wildlife species in live animal markets for human consumption, a practice that has been tied to previous outbreaks of novel human diseases, including COVID-19.
 The Global Wildlife Health and Pandemic Prevention Act requires the U.S. government to identify and shut down live wildlife markets around the world that pose risks to public health and to increase global capacity for zoonotic disease prevention, surveillance, and response.

 These are just the highlights from this past year.
-However, none of this would have been possible without the help from BTI’s board members and key partner organizations, especially the Boone and Crockett Club, the Congressional Sportsmen’s Foundation and the American Wildlife Conservation Partners, but the many members of the U.S. Congress and officials in the Trump Administration.
+However, none of this would have been possible without the help from not only BTI’s board members and key partner organizations, especially the Boone and Crockett Club, the Congressional Sportsmen’s Foundation, and the American Wildlife Conservation Partners, but the many members of the U.S. Congress and officials in the Trump Administration.